iryabov/drone-delivery/README.md

   -H 'accept: */*'
 ````

-In the response, all changes in the states of the drone for the last hour:
+In the response, 10 last changes in the states of the drone for the last hour:
 ````json
 [
   {